netishix/eoswall/contracts/wall/wall.update_rc.md

 INTENT.
 The intent of the {{ update }} action is to update the title, image and url of a slot.

 ### Term
 TERM.
-In order to update the slot data, the user must own the slot.
+In order to update the slot data, the user must own the slot or be the owner of the contract.
 Ram fee is payed by the contract.